GreptimeTeam/docs/docs/v0.5/en/user-guide/write-data/overview.md

 ## Delete data

 You can effectively delete data by specifying tags and time index.
-Deleting data without specifying the tag and time index columns is not efficient, as it requires two steps: querying the data and then deleting it.
+Deleting data without specifying the tag and time index columns is not efficient, as it requires two steps: querying the data and then deleting it by tag and time index.

 :::tip NOTE
 Excessive deletions can negatively impact query performance.